This article describes in detail how the installer works as well as the impact of UpSlide on the system.

 Content specific to each user (notably the tombstone database) is stored by default in %appdata%\UpSlide\Content.

-A standard user can also modify the contents of the config folder (although not by choice), for example when UpSlide regenerates settings files for compatibility reasons.
+A user can modify the contents of the config folder (although not by choice), for example when UpSlide regenerates settings files for compatibility reasons.

 For these reasons, the UpSlide installer gives read and write authorization to everyone on the Config folder.